raven0xf/pytwitter/README.md

 # twPy v 0.1
-A simple but extremely reliable Python library for accessing the Twitter API.
-Pytwitter prioritizes swiftness and simplicity over everything else.
+A simple but extremely reliable Python library for accessing the Twitter API. twPy prioritizes swiftness and simplicity over everything else.

 This is still a WiP project.
 For now, it's not on PyPi